Robotic mapping

 Evolutionarily shaped blind action may suffice to keep some animals alive.
-For some insects for example, the environment is not interpreted as a map, and they survive only with a triggered response.
-A slightly more elaborated navigation strategy dramatically enhances the capabilities of the robot.
-Cognitive maps enable planning capacities and use of current perceptions, memorized events, and expected consequences.
+For some insects, for example, the environment is not interpreted as a map, and they survive only with a triggered response.
+A slightly more elaborate navigation strategy dramatically enhances the capabilities of the robot.
+Cognitive maps enable planning capacities and the use of current perceptions, memorized events, and expected consequences.

 Operation

 The robot has two sources of information: the idiothetic and the allothetic sources.
-When in motion, a robot can use dead reckoning methods such as tracking the number of revolutions of its wheels; this corresponds to the idiothetic source and can give the absolute position of the robot, but it is subject to cumulative error which can grow quickly.
+When in motion, a robot can use dead reckoning methods such as tracking the number of revolutions of its wheels; this corresponds to the idiothetic source and can give the absolute position of the robot, but it is subject to cumulative error, which can grow quickly.

-The allothetic source corresponds the sensors of the robot, like a camera, a microphone, laser, lidar or sonar.
+The allothetic source corresponds to the sensors of the robot, like a camera, a microphone, laser, lidar, or sonar.
 The problem here is "perceptual aliasing".
 This means that two different places can be perceived as the same.
 For example, in a building, it is nearly impossible to determine a location solely with the visual information, because all the corridors may look the same.
 3-dimensional models of a robot's environment can be generated using range imaging sensors or 3D scanners.